pravat419/crawler/README.md

 After I grab all the topics link in a array variable $this->topicsurl, then I am rotating each of these URLs and fetching the HTML source of these pages.
 Then I am fetching the Title, Author, Publish Data and I already have topics URL & Topic Title which I am storing into output.txt file by concatenating "|" to each of these data and then all Topics inserted into a new line in the output.txt file.

 You can add any topics into this array variable $topicsSearch = ["Allergy & intolerance"]; to fetch the topics details of those specified topics.

+# Note
+Looks like https://www.cochranelibrary.com is not allowing any script or crawler to crawl to their Website, so this script is going to throw 419 http status code error.
+But the code is going to work once they disabled this crawler Disallow script.
+The business logic is written as per the requirement and tested with some sample data but some it won't work with https://www.cochranelibrary.com due their restriction.